 In Lakefield View, everybody has a secret.
 Behind every smile lies a dark story; behind every hello, a hidden goodbye.
-There are many legends about this town, beginning when it was first founded a millennium ago.
+There are many legends about this town, beginning when it was first founded over a thousand years ago.
 One particular urban legend is that, once you leave the town and return, you're doomed to die.
 In fact, just stepping foot in Lakefield View is enough to curse a soul to a promised home in the ground.
 Why?
 There is a monster.
 It cloaks itself with a human identity.
 There are many monsters that live in the shadows, but only one is solely responsible for the fate of this abyssal sanctuary.

 Lakefield View was a quiet, peaceful town until quite recently.
 The moon descended, immersing the spacious town in a haunting glow, a town locked in by miles and miles of unwelcoming trees.
 Not many people remained on the deserted streets at such a late hour.
 Rumour has it that many people have been killed while walking alone through one of these countless neighbourhoods.
 Rumour also has it that the people in the houses just watch from their windows when such murder occurs.
 Why should they help?
 They'd only be put in danger.

 A sly fog rolled into the town like a flood from the forest, completely embedding the ground, hiding the pavements and roads from naked eyes.
 The graveyard almost broke at the seams with the amount of tombstones that lay undisturbed on this cold October night.
 The man who cares for the cemetery snuck away to his hiding place within the local abandoned church, knowing that evil will once again strike the town like it has done for hundreds and hundreds of years.